olivierhagolle/Sentinel-download/README.md

 However, please also note that ESA has currently limited the acces to users registered some time ago.

 In December :

-        The API Hub Access is currently available only for users registered before the 20th of November 12:00 UTC, the user credentials as of the 20th November are valid to access this site.
+`The API Hub Access is currently available only for users registered before the 20th of November 12:00 UTC, the user credentials as of the 20th November are valid to access this site.`

 In January :
-        The API Hub Access is currently available only for users registered on SciHub before the 21st of December 16:46 UTC.
-The same user credentials are valid to access this site.
+` The API Hub Access is currently available only for users registered on SciHub before the 21st of December 16:46 UTC.
+The same user credentials are valid to access this site.`

+#### Issues
+- The -t option to retrieve only one tile, intead of the whole product does not work, I do not know why, if someone finds out, please let me know
+- One of my account always yields the same message :
+`wget --no-check-certificate --user="hagolle" --password="very_secret" --continue --output-document=./S2A_OPER_PRD_MSIL1C_PDMC_20160119T202641_R008_V20160119T105107_20160119T105107.SAFE.zip "https://scihub.copernicus.eu/apihub/odata/v1/Products('bcf1f9a1-c43d-4e2d-8924-f90662acdc49')/\$value"
+> 2016-01-30 17:09:02 ERREUR 500: Internal Server Error. `

+If I use the URL in firefox, I get the following message, which is not true, I have no other download on-going.

+`<error><code/><message xml:lang="en">An exception occured while creating a stream : Maximum number of 2 concurrent flows achieved by the user "hagolle"</message></error>`

+I have found a workaround with the -dhus option.